BrightChamps Logo

 Math FAQ Answers Dropdown Arrow

-2.Explain the formula of the Bernoulli distribution.
+2.Explain the formula for the Bernoulli distribution.

 Math FAQ Answers Dropdown Arrow